 Owing to the range of properties a polymer can bring to a product, polymers have a wide use in cosmetic products.

-A common example of a plastic is polyethylene, which is based on the monomer unit of ethylene.
-Polyethylene is used in products ranging from bulletproof vests and artificial joints for knee and hip replacements to milk jugs, packaging film, bubble wrap, hoses and tubing.
+A common example of a plastic is polyethylene.
+Polyethylene is used in products ranging from bulletproof vests and artificial joints for knee and hip replacements to milk jugs, packaging film and bubble wrap.

-There is a difference between plastic microbeads themselves and other ways in which common plastics such as polyethylene can be used in cosmetic products.
-Many such ingredients are actually present as liquids to help products spread smoothly and evenly on the skin and are not relevant to the current discussion over the environmental fate of plastic microbeads.
+Many such ingredients are actually present as liquids to help products spread smoothly and evenly on the skin.
 Just because a cosmetic product contains the word ‘polyethylene’ in the ingredients list on-pack does not mean that the product contains microbeads of plastic which are associated with the environmental concern.

-For example, another polymer which is commonly used in cosmetic products is polyethylene glycol.
-Polyethylene glycol is made from the monomer ethylene glycol and is usually a liquid or low melting-point solid.
-The properties of the polyethylene glycol polymer can be tailored by the number of monomer units and the addition of other chemical groups, resulting in a wide range of potential functions.
+For example, polyethylene glycol is made from the monomer ethylene glycol and is usually a liquid or a soft, waxy substance.
+The properties of polyethylene glycol vary depending on exactly how the substance is made, resulting in a wide range of potential functions.
 Ingredients based on polyethylene glycol are used in a variety of products from pharmaceuticals to cosmetics and food.
 In cosmetic products their functions range from surfactants to emollients in many different product types including skin creams, eye shadows, foundations, deodorants and hair conditioners.

 If a polyethylene glycol-based ingredient is used in a cosmetic product, the word ‘polyethylene’ will be seen in the ingredients list on-pack.
 However, it is important to stress that this does not mean that the product contains plastic microbeads.